zqqqqz2000/shshsh/README.md

 ```

-Also, you can safely pass parameter without worrying about command injection; shshsh will help you escape all bash control character:
+Also, you can safely pass parameter without worrying about command injection; shshsh will help you escape all bash control characters:
 ```python
 from shshsh import I
 from sys import stdout